-- BC59.The [draft] CSRD requires undertakings to provide "a description of the due diligence process implemented with regard to sustainability matters".
-In line with the UN Guiding Principles and the OECD Guidelines, this due diligence process should throughout be informed by engagement with relevant stakeholders, especially those who may be adversely impacted. - BC60.
+- BC65.
+Article 19a 2(f) (i) of the CSRD requires undertakings to provide "a description of the due diligence process implemented by the undertaking with regard to sustainability matters and, where applicable, in line with Union requirements on undertakings to conduct a due diligence process".
+In line with the UN Guiding Principles and the OECD Guidelines, this due diligence process should throughout be informed by engagement with relevant stakeholders, especially those who may be adversely impacted. - BC66.
 The UN Guiding Principles refer to the importance of meaningful stakeholder engagement in the conduct of human rights due diligence.
 For example, the commentary to UN Guiding Principles 18 states that, to enable undertakings to assess their human rights impacts accurately, they should seek to understand the concerns of potentially affected stakeholders by consulting them directly in a manner that takes into account language and other potential barriers to effective engagement.
 It further states that in situations where such consultation is not possible, undertakings should consider reasonable alternatives such as consulting credible, independent expert resources, including human rights defenders and others from civil society.
-The UN Interpretive Guide to the Corporate Responsibility to Respect Human Rights defines stakeholder engagement as an ongoing process of interaction and dialogue between an enterprise and its potentially affected stakeholders that enables the enterprise to hear, understand and respond to their interests and concerns, including through collaborative approaches. - BC61.
+The UN Interpretive Guide to the Corporate Responsibility to Respect Human Rights defines stakeholder engagement as an ongoing process of interaction and dialogue between an enterprise and its potentially affected stakeholders that enables the enterprise to hear, understand and respond to their interests and concerns, including through collaborative approaches.

+- BC67.
 Section II A. 14 of the OECD Guidelines similarly provides that undertakings should engage with relevant stakeholders in order to provide meaningful opportunities for their views to be taken into account in relation to planning and decision making that may significantly impact them.
-The related Commentary adds that stakeholder

-- engagement involves interactive processes of engagement (e.g., meetings, hearings or consultation proceedings) and that effective stakeholder engagement is characterised by two-way communication and depends on the good faith of the participants on both sides. - BC62.GRI 2-29 requires undertakings to describe their approach to engaging with stakeholders, including the categories of stakeholders they engage with, and how they are identified; the purpose of the stakeholder engagement; and how the organisation seeks to ensure meaningful engagement with stakeholders.
-GRI 3-3 (f) requires undertakings to describe how engagement with stakeholders has informed the actions taken to address material impacts and how it has informed whether the actions have been effective. - BC63.
-The UN Guiding Principles Reporting Framework C2 guides undertakings to disclose how the undertaking identifies which stakeholders to engage with in relation to each of its salient (material) issues; which stakeholders it has engaged with regarding each salient issue in the reporting period, and why; and how the views of stakeholders have influenced the undertaking's understanding of each salient issue and/or its approach to addressing it. - BC64.Requirement 2 of CDSB's Reporting Framework states that information about environmental and social policies and strategies should include confirmation of whether and to what extent policies and strategies take account of the organisation's key stakeholder relationships and perspectives including details about engagement with key stakeholder relationships and perspectives along the value chain.
+The related Commentary adds that stakeholder engagement involves interactive processes of engagement (for example, meetings, hearings or consultation proceedings) and that effective stakeholder engagement is characterised by two-way communication and depends on the good faith of the participants on both sides. - BC68.
+GRI 2-29 requires undertakings to describe their approach to engaging with stakeholders, including the categories of stakeholders they engage with, and how they are identified; the purpose of the stakeholder engagement; and how the organisation seeks to ensure meaningful engagement with stakeholders.
+GRI 3-3 (f) requires undertakings to describe how engagement with stakeholders has informed the actions taken to address material impacts and how it has informed whether the actions have been effective. - BC69.
+The UN Guiding Principles Reporting Framework C2 guides undertakings to disclose how the undertaking identifies which stakeholders to engage with in relation to each of its salient (material) issues; which stakeholders it has engaged with regarding each salient issue in the reporting period, and why; and how the views of stakeholders have influenced the undertaking's understanding of each salient issue and/or its approach to addressing it. - BC70.
+Requirement 2 of CDSB's Reporting Framework states that information about environmental and social policies and strategies should include confirmation of whether and to what extent policies and strategies take account of the organisation's key stakeholder relationships and perspectives including details about engagement with key stakeholder relationships and perspectives along the value chain.
 Requirement 3 states that information related to the identification, assessment and prioritisation of risks and opportunities is useful where it explains whether and how the processes include engagement with affected stakeholders, their legitimate representatives or subject matter experts, and the types of stakeholders engaged and the engagement methods used.

-Disclosure Requirement S4-3: Channels for consumers and end-users to raise concerns
+Disclosure Requirement S4-3: Processes to remediate negative impacts and channels for consumers and end-users to raise concerns